monsonite/SPIder/README.md

 Here are some development notes from the last week:

 1. The clock pulse sequencer is absolutely key to the operation of a bit serial CPU.
 It co-ordinates all operations of data transfer between registers.
 Think of it as a very simple Finite State Machine.
-Fortunately it is just a 4-bit counter, a couple of 7400 NANDS and half a 7474 Flipflop.
+Fortunately it is just a 4-bit counter, a 7400 quad NAND and half a 7474 dual flipflop.

 2. The bit-serial ALU is also quite compact, a 7486 quad XOR, 3 7400 NANDs and the other half of the 7474 dual flipflop.